-The current view is that large dependence clusters hinder many different software engineering activities, including impact analysis, maintenance, program comprehension and software testing [3], [6], [7].
-It has been suggested that large dependence clusters leading to "dependence pollution" should be refactored [7], [2], but for such opportunities the identification of the dependence cluster causes is essential.
+The current view is that large dependence clusters hinder many different software engineering activities, including impact analysis, maintenance, program comprehension and software testing [3, 6, 7].
+It has been suggested that large dependence clusters leading to "dependence pollution" should be refactored [2, 7], but for such opportunities the identification of the dependence cluster causes is essential.
 Specifically, the identification and possible removal of linchpins, the directly responsible program elements, is an active research area.
 Virtually, the only existing approach to identify linchpins is based on a brute-force method that tries all possibilities.
-Binkley and Harman predict in their work [4] that it will be possible to pinpoint certain program elements that cannot be identified as linchpins, hence the search could be optimized this way.
+Binkley et al. determined a set of conditions which, if met, will exclude certain program elements from being potential linchpins [8], and this way search for linchpins can be significantly optimized.
 We employ heuristic methods to identify linchpins, and we are not aware of any previous work that used a similar approach.
-Global variables can play special role in the formation of dependence clusters, which has been investigated by Binkley et al. [5].